camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/index.md

 ---

-Camunda Engine can be used in Spring Boot application by using provided Spring Boot starters.
+The Camunda Engine can be used in a Spring Boot application by using provided Spring Boot starters.
-Spring starters allow to enable behavior of your spring-boot application by adding dependencies to the classpath.
+Spring boot starters allow to enable behavior of your spring-boot application by adding dependencies to the classpath.

-These starters will pre-configure Camunda process engine, REST API and Web applications, so they can easily be used in a standalone process application.
+These starters will pre-configure the Camunda process engine, REST API and Web applications, so they can easily be used in a standalone process application.

-If you are not familiar with  [Spring Boot](http://projects.spring.io/spring-boot/) read the reference documentation [getting started](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#getting-started) guide.
+If you are not familiar with [Spring Boot](http://projects.spring.io/spring-boot/), read the [getting started](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#getting-started) guide.

-To enable camunda bpm auto configuration add the following dependency to your ```pom.xml```:
+To enable Camunda BPM auto configuration, add the following dependency to your ```pom.xml```:

 ```xml
 <dependency>